micmejia/bible-dump/NKJV/Isaiah/Isa 65.md

 So that he who blesses himself in the earth Shall bless himself in the God of truth; And he who swears in the earth Shall swear by the God of truth; Because the former troubles are forgotten, And because they are hidden from My eyes. ## The Glorious New Creation

 ###### 17
-"For behold, I create new heavens and a new earth; And the former shall not be remembered or [^f]come to mind.
+"For behold, I create new heavens and a new earth; And the former shall not be remembered or come to mind.

 ###### 18
 But be glad and rejoice forever in what I create; For behold, I create Jerusalem _as_ a rejoicing, And her people a joy.